PHYS3888/Tutorial_DynamicalSystems/README.md

 ![Carrie and Harrison](figs/HC_system.png)

-While understanding dynamical systems is a useful general skill for physicists, this application allows one to obtain supplementary income as a mathematically rigorous relationship psychic at music festivals :revolving_hearts::crystal_ball:
+While understanding dynamical systems is a useful general skill for physicists, this application allows one to obtain supplementary income as a mathematically rigorous relationship psychic at music festivals :revolving_hearts: :crystal_ball:

 Imagine that Harrison and Carrie have the same personality and hence respond to each other according to the same rules.
 Then we can reduce the four parameters in the full system above to two parameters that reflect this symmetry: